 Here $R_0$ is the distance from the GC to the Solar System, $\rho_0$ is the local dark matter density and integration goes along line-of-sight till $l_{max}$ which is much larger than the size of the Milky Way.
 Several different models are used to describe the dark matter density distribution of our Galaxy, see e.g. Refs.~\cite{Navarro:1995iw,Navarro:1996gj,Kravtsov:1997dp,Moore:1999nt,Burkert:1995yz}.
 Numerical N-body simulations~\cite{Kuhlen:2012ft} show that dark matter form an almost spherical halo.
 Simulations without baryons predict cuspy profiles.
-However, inclusion of baryons can change these conclusions and N-body simulations being limited in number of particles can not resolve small area around the center of galaxy, so the main uncertainty in the profile comes from this region.
-At the same time the signal from annihilations is proportional to the square of dark matter density, see Eq.~(\ref{eq:1}).
-So, this part of astrophysical input is the main theoretical uncertainty for signal from DM annihilations in the Galaxy.
+However, inclusion of the baryons can change these conclusions and N-body simulations being limited in number of particles can not resolve small area around the center of galaxy, so the main uncertainty in the profile comes from this region.
+At the same time the signal from annihilations is proportional to the square of the dark matter density, see Eq.~(\ref{eq:1}).
+So, this part of astrophysical input is the main theoretical uncertainty for the signal from DM annihilations in the Galaxy.
 Direct observational data of the Milky Way can not resolve this uncertainty, because the part of our Galaxy within the Solar System circle is dominated by baryons, so the influence of the dark matter within this circle on motion of astrophysical objects is small.
-Even local dark matter density is known with a large uncertainty 0.2--0.6~GeV$\cdot$cm$^{-3}$.
-Moreover, one can not exclude a possibility that dark matter can form clumps in our Galaxy and then signal from a particular directions can be increased by the presence of a clump along line-of-sight~\cite{Berezinsky:2014wya}.
-We will present the final results for Navarro-Frenk-White~(NFW)~\cite{Navarro:1995iw,Navarro:1996gj} and compare them with more cuspy Moore~\cite{Moore:1999nt} profile and cored Burkert~\cite{Burkert:1995yz} profile.
+Even the local dark matter density is known with a large uncertainty 0.2--0.6~GeV$\cdot$cm$^{-3}$.
+Moreover, one can not exclude a possibility that dark matter can form clumps in our Galaxy and that the signal from a particular directions can be increased by the presence of a clump along line-of-sight~\cite{Berezinsky:2014wya}.
+We will present the final results for Navarro-Frenk-White~(NFW)~\cite{Navarro:1995iw,Navarro:1996gj} model of the DM density profile and compare them with more cuspy profile in the Moore~\cite{Moore:1999nt} model and cored profile of the Burkert~\cite{Burkert:1995yz} model.
+The latter one is a currently favored by the observational data~\cite{Nesti:2013uwa}.
 All these profiles can be described as follows

 with parameters presented in Table~\ref{tab:1}.